Alternatives to Full-Time Study

 - Whether you are a school-leaver or an older person returning to education, whether you have been unsuccessful in obtaining a full-time university place, or have decided not to go to university of college this year, your options could include further study and reapplying, taking a gap year, part-time or distance learning or even studying overseas.

-- If you are planning to re-apply to universities, UCAS can not re-use a previous application form and you must re-start the application process from the beginning.
+- If you are planning to re-apply to universities, UCAS do not allow you to re-use a previous application form and you normally re-start the application process from the beginning, including paying the application fee.

 A large number of the full-time degree courses offered by universities and colleges can also be followed on a part-time basis, allowing students to fit their study around other commitments.